raspberrypilearning/make-crumble-sparkle-creature/en/step_6.md

-## Colour sequences
+## Colour sequence #1 - Sparkle 0

-We already have two Sparkles connected to our Crumble and if you want more just connect them in the same way.
-The third Sparkle will be named `sparkle 2`{:class="crumblesparkles"} and so on.

-Now we are going to look at changing our Sparkles' colours and creating colour sequences.
+Now we are going to look at changing our Sparkles' colours and creating a colour sequence.

-We'll start by coding a colour sequence for `sparkle 0`{:class="crumblesparkles"}.
+We'll start by coding a colour sequence just for `sparkle 0`{:class="crumblesparkles"}.

 --- task ---